nicoagreene/Co2nscious/README.md

 # Co₂nscious

-Chrome extension that quantifies the environmental impact of LLM conversations on OpenAI Chat and Claude.
+Chrome extension that quantifies the environmental impact of LLM conversations of Claude.

 ## Features